 What steps do I take to buy further shares in my home?

 If you would like to buy further shares in your home you must let us know of your intentions to staircase in writing.
 This can be via email.
 The value of the share is worked out as a percentage of the current market value of your property, not as a percentage of the price you paid when you first bought your home, therefore, your home needs to be re-valued.
+If you have a new model lease, you may staircase at 1% increments for the first 15 years of occupancy.
+After 15 years of occupancy larger shares may be purchased at a minimum of 5%.

 When we have received your notice to staircase we will ask you to fill out a Valuation Request Form and send it to us.
 This form asks you for information about any major improvements you have made to your home so that the surveyor can take them into account when arriving at a figure.
 Any improvements that have been made that the surveyor believes has affected the value of the home, would be deducted from the market value.